-Assisted living residences in Idaho are also called “residential care facilities” and must provide room and board, meals, and assistance with activities of daily living (ADLs) to residents who are elderly or have special care needs.
+In Idaho regulations, assisted living residences are called “residential care facilities” and must provide room and board, meals, and assistance with activities of daily living (ADLs) to residents who are elderly or have special care needs.
 Full-time supervision and delivery of all necessary services are required for Idahoans in assisted living.
 Basic services provided in all Idaho assisted living homes also include laundry, emergency medical care, first aid, medication management assistance, and television access in common areas.

 Assisted living for people with Alzheimer’s disease, or a related dementia, is often called “memory care,” and any residence providing memory care must have additional safety measures in place.
 Staff who work with people who have dementia must also have additional training.
 (For more on facility and training requirements, see below.)